In Tribute: Veterans

 Army achievement Medal Sharp Shooter Badge

-Drove tanker trucks.
-Responsible for submitting paper work for awards to be awarded by fellow soldiers.
-Stationed in Savannah, Ga.
+Drove tanker trucks. responsible for submitting paper work for awards to be awarded by fellow soldiers assisted with recovery efforts of Hurricane Andrew in Florida

 Enormous thanks to all our CHS Veterans who sacrificed to protect our country.
 These Veterans were recognized in Claremont at the Veterans Day Ceremony on 11/11/11 at 11 am. and honored with a brass Tribute Plaque dedicated and installed at CHS by the CHS Alumni Society.